Binge Eating Disorder

 - Find a local Psychiatrist in your town

 Binge eating disorder facts

-- Binge eating disorder is a mental illness that is characterized by recurring episodes of binge eating without efforts of the individual with this illness trying to control their weight by undoing the binge episodes by purging, excessively exercising, and/or inappropriately using medications like laxatives or diet pills.
+- Binge eating disorder is a mental illness that is characterized by recurring episodes of binge eating without efforts of the affected individuals to compensate by undoing the binge episodes by purging, excessively exercising, and/or inappropriately using medications like laxatives or diet pills.

 - Binge eating disorder affects about 3.5% of women and 2% of men over the course of a lifetime, with most developing the condition during adolescence or early adulthood.

 - About one-third of individuals with binge eating disorder are males.
 There seems to be no difference in how often binge eating disorder occurs based on ethnic group.